-What we intend to achieve in 2020/2021
+What we intend to achieve in 2021/22

-Ngā kaupapa e whai ana mātou ki te whakatutuki i te tau 2020 me te tau 2021
+Ngā kaupapa e whai ana mātou ki te whakatutuki i te tau 2021 me te tau 2022

-In this Statement of Performance Expectations we describe the key activities for the Guardians in respect of the NZ Super Fund in 2020/21.
-These activities relate to each of the five work programmes that support the objectives set out in our Statement of Intent.
+In this Statement of Performance Expectations we describe the key priorities for the Guardians in respect of the NZ Super Fund in 2021/22.
+These priorities relate to the work programmes that support the objectives set out in our Statement of Intent.

 The performance measures for each of these work programmes are set out in the Statement of Intent.
-Our expectations for the Fund's financial performance over the 2020/21 financial year are covered later in this document.
+Our expectations for the Fund's financial performance over the 2021/22 financial year are covered later in this document.